Free for students who are required to be screened under this program criteria

 Even if you have documentation of prior screening, you still need to make an appointment for screening.
 Do NOT send or drop off your documents at UHS before your appointment.
 Bring your documents to your scheduled screening appointment.

-Do you have a form for documentation?
 Yes, Documentation for International Mandatory Tuberculosis (TB) Screening (PDF) can be used by a health care provider to document prior testing.
-If desired, please bring documentation using this form (or another form in English) to your screening appointment.
+If desired, please bring documentation using this form (or another form in English) to your screening appointment; do not submit it before your appointment.
 Make sure your health care provider fully completes this document.

 If you are under age 18, UHS must have a completed Authorization for Consent to Treatment of a Minor form in order for you to be screened.

-What is the TB blood test (QuantiFERON-TB Gold)?
-It's a new test to identify TB bacteria.
+It's a test to identify TB bacteria.
 If the test result is positive, a person is infected with TB.
 This test is especially appropriate for people who had BCG vaccine because the vaccine does not affect this test result.
 It has no side effects.

 - If the result is negative, you do not have TB infection.